pcm720/nhddl/README.md

 #### iLink

+iLink support requires explicit configuration.
-To skip all other devices, `mode: ilink` must be present in `nhddl.yaml`.
+`mode: ilink` must be present in `nhddl.yaml` for iLink to be enabled.

 #### MMCE (SD2PSX, MemCard PRO2)